-This includes all governmental funds designated by the community, district, or region and available to the public library for the purpose of major capital expenditures, except for state and/or federal money distributed by the local government.
+This includes all governmental funds designated by the community, district, or region and available to the public library for the purpose of major capital expenditures.
+This does not include state and/or federal money distributed by the local government.
 See: Capital Revenue, Federal Capital Revenue, Other Capital Revenue, State Capital Revenue